 - The appraisal of the house is significantly different from the selling price

-- Your credit report shows more debt than when you first applied for a loan
+- Your credit report shows new debt than was not included when you first applied for a loan

 - A lien has been filed against either you or the seller